hussaifm/hussaifm/README.md

 In my github website, I add my personal and coursework projects using R and SAS.
 I am planning to add more projects in the upcoming weeks.
 Stay tuned ;)

-- 📫 How to reach me: hussaifm@hotmail.com
+- 📫 How to reach me: hussaifm@hotmail.com or http://www.linkedin.com/in/hussaifm